tireddy2/JOSE_HPKE/draft-rha-jose-hpke-encrypt.md

 The recipient will create the receiving HPKE context by invoking SetupBaseR() (Section 5.1.1 of {{RFC9180}}) with "skR", "enc" (output of base64url decoded 'ek'), and "info" (empty string).
 This yields the context "rctxt".
 The receiver then decrypts "ct" (output of base64url decoded JWE Ciphertext) by invoking the Open() method on "rctxt" (Section 5.2 of {{RFC9180}}) with "aad", yielding "pt" or an error on failure.
 In the JWE Compact Serialization,the "aad" parameter is constructed from Additional Authenticated Data encryption parameter.
 In the JWE Compact Serialization, the "aad" parameter is configured with an empty octet sequence.

 The Open function will, if successful, decrypts "ct".
-When decrypted, the result will be either the CEK (when multiple recipient is used), or the content (if single recipient is used).
+When decrypted, the result will be either the CEK (when Key Encryption mode is used), or the content (if Integrated Encryption mode is used).
 The CEK is the symmetric key used to decrypt the ciphertext.
 If a "zip" parameter was included, the recipient will uncompress the decrypted plaintext using the specified compression algorithm.

+The two modes can be distinguished by determining whether an "enc" member exists.
+If the "enc" member exists, it is a Key Encryption mode; otherwise, it is a Integrated Encryption mode.

 ## Example Hybrid Key Agreement Computation